apache/trafficserver/doc/reference/plugins/xdebug.en.rst

     :ts:cv:`proxy.config.http.insert_response_via_str` configuration variable
     to ``3`` for the request.

+Diags
+    If the ``Diags`` header is requested, the `XDebug` plugin enables the transaction specific diagnostics for the transaction.
+This also requires that :ts:cv:`proxy.config.diags.debug.enabled` is set to ``1``.

 X-Cache-Key
     The ``X-Cache-Key`` header contains the URL that identifies the HTTP object in the Traffic Server cache.
 This header is particularly useful if a custom cache